-On this blog, we often cover startups, small or solo businesses use business modeling and how to get clear about the kind of business models.
+On this blog, we often cover startups, small or solo businesses that use business modeling, and how to get clear about the kind of business models.

 A business model is just a way to capture value.
 There isn’t a right or wrong business modeling, but instead finding the proper business model is a matter of experimentation, tinkering, and tweaking.

 That is why startups and small businesses don’t need grandiose plans but just simple tools to assess in a single page how to act.

 That is also why tools like business model canvas, lean startup canvas, and value proposition canvas help entrepreneurs get clear about their business models, unique differentiator, and value proposition.

 I argue that looking and finding a business model is almost like a quest for meaning.

 In fact, just like a human being doesn’t find happiness in life until she’s not able to define a meaningful way to live.